zachpino/comm-workshop-s18/week06/merge.md

 ##### Shared Key and Value: Running `.data` Twice

 In the example above, we created a `.name` attribute in our dataset, which is potentially shared between multiple datasets.
-Note, that the indices of these objects *don't match*, the states are in a different order, so we can't use any of the tricks we used above.
+Note that the indices of these objects *don't match*, the states are in a different order — so we can't use any of the tricks we used above.

 ```
 	//like what we would get from d3.csvParse()